Pacific: 2024 Requirements, Scores & GPAs | CampusReel

 Join Extracurriculars that Align with Pacific’s Values.

 - Join your school band, a sports team or another group activity.
-If University of the Pacific (UOP) values music heavily, for example, then try to participate in an organization related to that topic.
+If Pacific University values music heavily, for example, then try to participate in an organization related to that topic.

 - Volunteer in your hometown.
-Stockton has tons of ways to be involved beyond just the college.
-University of the Pacific (UOP) wants applicants that are also good ambassadors for the school - they want students who will give back to the local community and broader Stockton area in general.
+Forest Grove has tons of ways to be involved beyond just the college.
+Pacific University wants applicants that are also good ambassadors for the school - they want students who will give back to the local community and broader Forest Grove area in general.

 - Spend your summer doing something that speaks to your values, personal growth, leadership qualities and other less quantifiable characteristics.
 Pacific needs to see past your test scores and grades - they need to know that you will be a valuable and contributing member of their community.
 You are more than grades and test scores - your experiences should demonstrate that.